snissn/tokenpool/README.md

 ### HOW TO USE
-1. Point a poolminer at your pool using http://localhost:8586  (or ipaddress:8586 or domain.com:8586)  (make sure firewall allows this port)
+1. Point a poolminer at your pool using http://localhost:8080  (or ipaddress:8080 or domain.com:8080)  (make sure firewall allows this port)
-2. View website interface at http://localhost:3000 (you can set up nginx to serve the static files in /public)
+2. View website interface at http://localhost (you can set up nginx to serve the static files in /public)

-## Installing Redis
-  1. sudo apt-get install redis
-  2. sudo service redis-server start

-   - Redis will serve/connect at localhost:6379 by default - the pool will use this port

-## Redis Commands

-LRANGE broadcasted_payments 0 -1

-## TODO / BUGS
-- Add more clustering/workers and more JSONRPC/socket ports to handle heavy loads
-- Make sure good solns ARE BEING TRANFERRED